 A guide to writing a Board Cover Letter

-Regardless of the appointment method- via a recruiter, directly with the organization, or even by invitation- your board application must include a board resume and supporting documents.
+Regardless of the appointment method- via a recruiter, directly with the organization, or even by invitation- your board application must include a board resume and a cover letter.
 The board cover letter is a particularly significant supporting document frequently used as the initial basis for shortlisting.
 Getting your board cover letter right will significantly enhance your chances of being appointed, while getting it wrong will have the opposite effect.

 Don’t underestimate the importance of Board Cover Letters

-Typically, selection panels and decision-makers first read board cover letters to determine if an applicant is worth further consideration.
-Chairs will review the document to identify potential risks associated with a board candidate.
+Typically, selection panels and decision-makers first read a candidate’s board cover letter to determine whether the candidate warrants further consideration.
+Chairs will also review the document to identify potential risks (to them and the organization) associated with a board candidate.

 Successful board applicants know this.
 They understand the significance of this document and use it as an opportunity to present themselves, showcasing why they should be chosen over other candidates.
-Furthermore, a strong cover letter demonstrates that you are proactive, intelligent, connected and informed compared to your competitors.
+Furthermore, a strong cover letter demonstrates that you are proactive, intelligent, connected, and informed.

 Tips for writing a board cover letter

-In the past, board cover letters were often considered sufficient if they briefly introduced you, expressed your interest in the board role, and then referenced details in the attached resume.
-Consequently, they were often too short, lacked substance, provided no extra value and were frequently overlooked.
+Historically, a board cover letter needed only to succinctly introduce the candidate, convey interest in the position, and refer to qualifications outlined in the accompanying resume to be deemed adequate.
+Consequently, they were often too short, lacked substance, provided no extra value,e and were frequently overlooked.

-Things have changed, and here are my tips for getting it right.
+Things have changed, and here are my tips for writing a board cover letter that gets noticed.

 TIP 1